Oregon Post Adoption Resource Center (ORPARC)

 • Reduce incidents of crisis and unnecessary out-of-home placements

-• Provide access to a support network responsive to varying family needs
+• Provide access to a support network responsive to varying child and family needs

 Logic Model